What is the most practical Aikido for law enforcement purposes?

 Of course, your choice of technique depends on the seriousness of the situation, and the likelihood of strong resistance.

-In many countries, police arrival, ensures everything calms down, where minimum force can be applied.
-Other countries are not so fortunate, where heavier tactics need to be used.
+In many countries, police arrival, ensures everything calms down and minimum force can be applied.
+Other countries are not so fortunate, where heavier tactics are used.

 Here are my suggestions...